 - 6.4.3 Policy SS4 of the Herefordshire Core Strategy states that new development should be designed and located to minimise the impacts on the transport network and ensure that journey times and the efficient and safe operation of the network are not detrimentally impacted.
 Proposals to provide new and improve existing public transport, walking and cycling infrastructure will be supported.
 Where appropriate, land and routes will also be safeguarded as required in future local or neighbourhood development plans and developer contributions which meet the statutory tests will be sought to assist with the delivery of new sustainable transport infrastructure, including that required for alternative energy cars. - 6.4.4 The questionnaire results indicate that around 60% of households think that the ease of use and safety for cycling (63%), disabled persons (62%) and use of the Parish's "C" & "U" class roads (58%) are poor or very poor.
 44% of respondents think the footways at the side of carriageway are poor or very poor.
 The most common response to the other routes in the question was 'Average'. - 6.4.5 The routes most commonly rated good or very good were the public footpaths (24%), however almost the same number (22%) think they are poor or very poor.
-The result here may be confused by respondents not understanding the difference between public footpaths and roadside footways.
+The result here may be confused by

-- 6.4.6 10% of households use public transport at least once a week and 47% monthly or occasionally, while 40% never use public transport and 2% did not reply. - 6.4.7 Around half of all households (49%) either rated the bus services neutral or did not reply.
+- respondents not understanding the difference between public footpaths and roadside footways. - 6.4.6 10% of households use public transport at least once a week and 47% monthly or occasionally, while 40% never use public transport and 2% did not reply. - 6.4.7 Around half of all households (49%) either rated the bus services neutral or did not reply.
 24% said they were good or very good, while slightly more (28%) said they were poor or very poor. - 6.4.8 The majority of households were in favour of all the measures outlined in questions Transport and Roads questions 6-10, most commonly encouraging more walking and cycling (75% of households) and discouraging HGV through routes (75%).
-Only 27% think that existing speed limits within the parish are effective, while double this number (54%) do not think they are effective.
+Only 27% think that existing speed limits within the parish are effective, while double this number (54%) do not think they are effective. - 6.4.9 The corridor for the proposed Western Relief Road passes through the southern part of the parish between St Mary's Park and Lower Burlton and across the lands of Hospital Farm.
+None of the preferred development sites in this NDP coincide with this alignment, nor are they considered to have any material or harmful effect on the provision of this route by the Herefordshire Council.